oroinc/customer-portal/src/Oro/Bundle/FrontendBundle/Resources/doc/components/rule-editor-component.md

 In this case, only math operations will be allowed for input.

+Also developer can limit depth of the term's keys by:

+    termLevelLimit: 3

+In this case control will have 3 levels of suggestions.
+As example: `pricelist[1].prices.quantity`

 ##Helpers
 If you have components that helps user select external data, you can use them via helper.